FOSSEE/st-scripts/getting-started-files/script.rst

 keyword.
 We could have used any other variable name, but ``line`` seems meaningful enough.

+.. #[[Anoop: using dummy variable doesn't seem correct, can say line is a variable]]

 Instead of just printing the lines, let us append them to a list, ``line_list``.
 We first initialize an empty list, ``line_list``.
 ::